MyRandomShit/tech-progression/reference_materials/96_auditor.md

 "Is that—"

-Grey car in parking lot.
+Figure in the courtyard below.

-Man in suit.
+Man in black trench coat.
+Fedora.
 Raising glass toward building.

 Toasting back.

-Dragonfly and spider on car hood.
+Checked his pocketwatch.
+Noted the exact moment.

 All Observers rushed to window.

-Car gone.
+Figure gone.

-**But they saw him.**
+**But they all saw him.**

 **All of them.**